Filter By:

 Campfire Coaching professional development sessions use small group meetings to provide an ongoing, practice-based cycle in three stages: Learn & Plan, Implement & Practice, Debrief & Reflect .

+Foster Child-Adult Relationship Enhancement (FosterCARE) is an adaptation of CARE specifically designed to meet the needs of foster parents/caregivers.
 Foster parents/caregivers receive trauma-informed training to develop skills for improving attachment and/or strengthening relationships while reducing mild to moderate behavior concerns, and for increasing compliance.
 FosterCARE is a training course that follows the same curriculum as CARE but is specifically delivered with foster parents/caregivers.
 Trauma psychoeducation is incorporated in some of the skills taught to foster caregivers.

 Community-based doula program providing trauma-informed, extended, intensive support to birthing families prenatally, during labor, and postpartum to assist with breastfeeding, attachment, and early parenting.

-A home visiting program developed to work with families who may have histories of trauma, intimate partner violence, mental health issues and/or substance abuse issues.
+Healthy Families America (HFA) is a home visiting program developed to work with families who may have histories of trauma, intimate partner violence, mental health issues and/or substance abuse issues.
 Focus on prenatal support, family goal planning, family service planning, strengthening parent-child interaction, parent support and education, child development information, and health and safety information.
 Program activities identify existing service gaps and supports families through relationship-building strategies that are strengths-based, family-centered, culturally responsive, and reflective.

 Universal home visiting program for all parents/caregivers, including those facing obstacles such as poverty, social isolation, a lack of education, or other concerns.
 HIPPY home visitors work with parents/caregivers to help them become their child’s first teacher and prepare their children for success in school through activities focused on their development and cognitive/reading skills.